rxMATTEO/CodeWars-Solutions/README.md

 You're always improving your JavaScript or Typescript skills and like solving challenges like me?
 You probably whenever stuck on one challenge.

 If you tired and just wanna points - checkout this repository.
 Over 55 solutions from 8 to 3 kyu.

+If there is a TypeScript solution, it's probably a JavaScript solution in that folder with same name.